pantheon-systems/push-to-pantheon/readme.md

 ![Deployments appearing in GitHub UI](.github/documentation/deployment-in-github-ui.png)

 The `contents: read` permission is required for the job to check out the code from the GitHub repository.
-Even though this action does not checkout of the code itself, it is a good practice to set this permission for the job that uses this action because you will need to check out the code prior to using this action.
+Even though this action does not checkout of the code itself, the code must be checked out prior to this step in order for the action to work.

 The `pull-requests: read` permission is required to delete old Multidev environments associated with closed pull requests.